-The College employs 133 full-time faculty.
-Eighty-nine percent of full-time faculty have earned the doctorate or other terminal degree.
+In fall 2015, the College employed 126 full-time and 87 part-time faculty.
+Ninety three percent of full-time faculty have earned the doctorate or other terminal degree.
 Faculty members have received grants and awards from such institutions as the Guggenheim Foundation, Fulbright, Danforth, National Endowment for the Humanities, and the National Science Foundation.